Skip to content

 Why Measuring Sales Content Performance is Crucial to Driving Revenue?

 Einstein (supposedly) said, “Insanity is doing the same thing over and over and expecting different results.”
 So why do you keep using the same content when your buyers seem to just ignore it?
-By measuring the performance of sales content, you can clearly identify what works and what doesn’t.
-This then empowers you to make well-formed decisions to improve your sales content strategy and tactics where needed.

 Gain critical knowledge and improve outreach even with the basic metrics

-1) Segment your buyers to better target your content
+1. Segment your buyers to better target your content

-One size doesn’t fit all and the same is true for your content.
-Your buyers may have similar needs, but they are interested in different product and service offerings.
-These are reflected in what aspects appeal to different buyers.
+These are reflected in what appeals to different buyers.
 Some prioritize a clear implementation plan, ROI and effort estimations, transparent pricing, or customer references, just to name a few.

 Segmentation is key to creating and sharing content that resonates

+Sales content analytics gives you a peek as to where their needs and priorities may lie.
 Metrics such as open rates, share rates, and even page views allow you to divide your buyers based on interest and what they’re looking for.

-By measuring sales content performance, you are able to see where their needs and priorities may lie.
-Metrics such as open rates, share rates, and even page views allow you to divide your buyers based on interest and what they’re looking for.
 You can even segment them based on how they interact with your brand, such as how often they engage or the type of content they like.

-2) Enable your team’s ability to create targeted content for better buyer engagement
+2. Enable your team’s ability to create targeted content for better buyer engagement

-Now that you have segmented your buyers, it’s time for you to evaluate your content.
 Your collateral is one of your most important sales assets.
 It helps you communicate your company's offerings and value to your buyers in order to help them make informed purchasing decisions.
-But content can be ineffective if it fails to address your buyers' requirements.
+But it can also be ineffective if it doesn't address your buyers' requirements.

 See how buyers react to content you share with them

-Just like you can’t be everything to everyone, your content can’t be the same for all your buyers.
-Your buyers may have similar needs, but effective content has to address the specific buyer in a specific situation.
-By measuring sales content performance, you are able to keep a closer eye on how your buyers consume and interact with your content.
-An open rate, a page view, or a share rate from document interactions can be reliable indicators of what catches their attention the most and what draws their attention the least.
+When you measure sales content performance, you are able to keep a closer eye on how your buyers consume and interact with your content.
+An open rate, a page view, or a share rate from document interactions can be reliable indicators of what catches their attention the most and what draws their attention the least at a given stage of the sales journey.

-If you want to go beyond seeing how your buyers reacts to your content, see how their behavior and preferences impact your sales performance.
-Read more about The Impact of Buyer Behavior and Cognitive Biases on Sales Performance →
+👉 If you want to go beyond seeing how your buyers reacts to your content, see how their behavior and preferences impact your sales performance.
+Read more about The Impact of Buyer Behavior and Cognitive Biases on Sales Performance.

 Tailor your sales presentations based on prospects' interest